- Religion and Philosophy

-Intellectual elitists today maintain principles of Sophism or relativism.
-True to the philosophy of old, one can find many elitists in modern society who continue to twist the truth or lie outright, as a means of achieve their ends.
+Most intellectual elitists today maintain principles of Sophism or relativism.
+True to the philosophy of old, elitists in modern society continue to twist the truth or lie outright as a means of achieve their ends.
 You will find such people in politics, science, the world of philosophy, and in other high places.
-These "elitists" make up a small percentage of society, yet the influence they wield is extremely powerful, as they have the connections needed to influence the laws and politics of our modern day.
+These elitists make up a small percentage of society, yet the influence they wield is extremely powerful as they have powerful connections that are needed to influence the laws and politics of our modern day.

 Frankly, the population at large should be much more wary of the constructs of relativism.
-Moral relativism does not coincide with principles of goodness or godliness---not even remotely.
-Actual truth exists whether or not some say otherwise.
+Moral relativism does not care about principles of goodness, godliness, or actual truth---not even remotely.
+Yet actual truth exists, whether or not some would have you believe otherwise.
 The precepts of truth have not changed.
 Furthermore, without truth, we cannot have spiritual discernment.
 Ironically, Protagorus' missive was entitled, "Truth."
 However, Protagorus was, admittedly, a man of lies.

 Prayer: Our Best Defense

-When all is said and done, we would do well to pray for wisdom, understanding, protection and spiritual discernment, that we may be able to avoid the wiles of evil.
-The facts is, in and of ourselves, we really do not have the ability to detect evil’s face, but we can use our minds, sound doctrine and our higher critical thinking skills to recognize's evil's actions.
+When all is said and done, we would do well to pray for wisdom, understanding, protection, and spiritual discernment, that we may be able to avoid the wiles of evil.
+In and of ourselves, we really do not have the ability to detect evil’s face; however we can use our minds, sound doctrine and our higher critical thinking skills to recognize the actions of evil.

-It behooves us to gain a greater understanding of what is good and moral so that we can more easily detect that which is the opposite of goodness.
+And so, it behooves us to gain a greater understanding of what is good and moral so that we can more easily detect that which is the opposite of goodness.
 The last thing anyone needs is for evil to invade their lives.
-If anyone gives the forces darkness enough leeway, it will do everything in it's power to keep knowledge and discernment at bay.
+If anyone gives the forces of darkness enough leeway, it will do everything in it's power to keep true knowledge and discernment at bay.
 Consequently, prayer is our best defense against the antics of evil.